PovertyAction/ipa_dms4.0/README.md

  ### Ancilliary programs

 - `ipacodebook` - export codebook to excel
-- `ipaimportsctomedia` - collate and export a dataset of SurveyCTO generated text audit or comment files.
+- `ipasctocollate` - collate and export a dataset of SurveyCTO generated text audit or comment files.
 - `ipalabels` - remove labels or values from variables.
 - `ipagettd` - convert datetime variables to date.
 - `ipagetcal` - create a date calendar dataset.